 Will we definitely see wild bonobos?

 We definitely hope so!
 Whilst visiting the orphanage in Kinshasa and the reintroduction centre outside of Basankusu you will definitely get to see bonobos in various stages of their rehabilitation process.
 Whilst deep in the Lomako reserve you will have to go out into the jungle each day to search for the families.
-While we can’t guarantee sightings, the head primatologist and the guides will have a pretty good idea where they are so sightings are very likely.
+While we can’t guarantee sightings, the head primatologist and guides will have a pretty good idea where they are so sightings are very likely.

 Can I arrive a day late?